GutKat/MA/README.md

 ### 3. Thesis Analysis Notebooks
 - **Path:** `thesis`
 - **Description:** This folder contains key Jupyter notebooks used for different types of analysis in the thesis.
-  - `diversity_analysis.ipynb`: Analyzes the diversity of the RNA sequences of the difference model approaches (Infrared vs. Covariance model)
+  - `diversity_analysis.ipynb`: Analyzes the diversity of the RNA sequences of the difference model approaches (Infrared vs. Covariance model) either based on MBFV or TBFV
-  - `sequence_analysis.ipynb`: Analyzes the designed RNA sequences.
+  - `sequence_analysis.ipynb`: Analyzes the designed RNA sequences either based on MBFV or TBFV
+  - `working.ipynb`: used to generate different images used in the thesis
   - This folder also contains important images used in the thesis.

 ### 4. Scripts